ISCHEMIC STROKE

 Transient ischemic attack (TIA)

-- a transient ischemic attack (TIA) is a medical emergency
+- Transient Ischemic Attack (TIA) is a medical emergency

 - despite its seemingly mild course, TIA is a serious predictor of subsequent ischemic stroke and death